 Location of Workshop

-The workshop of Miroslav Trejtnar, located ten minutes from the historical center of Prague in the Vrsovice neighborhood, on Holandska street 20.
-See map and Street View
+The workshop of Miroslav Trejtnar, located ten minutes from the historical center of Prague in the Vrsovice neighborhood, on Holandska street 20 (not 22).
+See Street View:

 The workshop is taught in English.